-- Used exclusively in this state to transport harvested forest products; - Operated solely at a forested site and in an area extending not more than a 100-mile radius from such site; - Operates with a weight not exceeding 22,400 pounds on one axle or with a weight not exceeding 44,800 on any tandem axle; - When operated on the national system of interstate and defense highways shall not exceed the weight limits of Section 304.180, RSMo; and - That does not have more than three axles and does not pull a trailer which has more than three axles.
+- Used exclusively in this state to transport harvested forest products; - Operated solely at a forested site and in an area extending not more than a 150-mile radius from such site; - That may be operated with a weight not exceeding 22,400 pounds on one axle or 44,800 pounds on any tandem axle, except the front steering axle shall not exceed 15,000 pounds or the vehicle manufacturers rating.
+A local log truck may have a total weight of up to 105,000 pounds when operating within the 150-mile radius on state highways that are not part of the national system of interstate and defense highways - When operated on the national system of interstate and defense highways or outside of the 150-mile radius specified above, does not exceed the weight limits of Section 304.180, RSMo: and,That does not have more than three axles and does not pull a trailer which has more than three axles.